What We Do

 Some local businesses along this section of the New Cut supported the work with contributions in cash and kind, and by the summer of 2016 the area was much improved.

-This particular section of the New Cut will now be added to our annual clean-ups rota.
-(Gallery)
+This particular section of the New Cut is now part of our annual clean-ups rota.